mariodruiz/PYNQ/docs/source/index.rst

 * PYNQ is an open-source project that aims to work on any computing platform and operating system.
 This goal is achieved by adopting a web-based architecture, which is also browser agnostic.
-We incorporate the open-source Jupyter notebook infrastructure to run an Interactive Python (IPython) kernel and a web server directly on the ARM processor of the Zynq device.
-The web server brokers access to the kernel via a suite of browser-based tools that provide a dashboard, bash terminal, code editors and Jupyter notebooks.
+We incorporate the open-source Jupyter notebook/Lab infrastructure to run an Interactive Python (IPython) kernel and a web server directly on the ARM processor of the Zynq device or a host CPU for Xilinx PCIe platforms.
+The web server brokers access to the kernel via a suite of browser-based tools that provide a dashboard, bash terminal, code editors and Jupyter Lab.
 The browser tools are implemented with a combination of JavaScript, HTML and CSS and run on any modern browser.